iarna/abraxas/README.md

   * *host* (default: 127.0.0.1)
   * *port* (default: 4730)
+  * *streaming* (default: false) -- Requests the Abraxas server's streaming mode.
+If you request this with the C++ gearmand you'll get a connection error.
   * *defaultEncoding* (default: buffer) -- The stream encoding to use for client and worker payloads, unless otherwise specified.
   * *maxJobs* (default: 1) -- The maximum number of jobs to handle at once.